cheapjack/cheapjack.github.io/_posts/2017-10-27-good-enough-data.md

 But verifiable science itself makes that map not what we think it is; relativity and later the quantum world makes that obvious but still, that objective 'sandbox' image of the world we all share is powerful and in some ways our technology can reinforce it.

 What is more useful perhaps is to think that there is a plurality of 'real worlds'; a multiverse of encounters of observations.
-Of course the specialist practice of verifiable observational science is a big importnant part of that.
+Of course the specialist practice of verifiable observational science is a big important part of that.

 I think the show and the artists involved and some of my work with Re-Dock, in particular the [Critical Kits](http://criticalkits.re-dock.org/) project with Domestic Science, through the unpicking and re-presentation of observation and measurement cultures opens up what Chris refers to a plurality of 'real' worlds and an interplay of what is often thought of as a strict dichotomy (especially when we think of reliability) of 'objective' and 'subjective' forms of knowledge.